a

 There are very few substantial differences between the UK-GDPR and its EU equivalent.

 In June 2021, the European Commission (EC) adopted two UK data adequacy decisions.
-These decisions mean that data flows between the EU and the UK can continue, and no additional safeguards are required.
+These decisions mean data flows between the EU and the UK can continue, and no additional safeguards are required.

-The UK plans to introduce new legislation regarding data protection before the end of 2023 and to abandon UK-GDPR.
+The UK plans to introduce new legislation regarding data protection before the end of 2023 and abandon the UK-GDPR.
 Likely consequences will include loss of the EU data adequacy decision benefits and further disruption of UK trade with the EU.

-Click on the image on the left to see the table in full size or click on the button on the right to see our GDPR Advanced Course
+CTA button showing a preview of what learners can learn from deGRANDSON's EU GDPR Advanced Course for Data Protection Officers Click on the image on the left to see the table in full size, or click on the button on the right to see our GDPR Advanced Course.

 CCPA (California)